gridcentric/cobalt/horizon/README.md

 Overview
 ========

-This is a Openstack Dashboard (horizon) plugin that allows for web based, gridcentric enabled workflows.
-In other words, it exposes the functionality provided by the Gridcentric Openstack Extension to the Dashboard.
+This is a OpenStack Dashboard (horizon) plugin that allows for web based, VMS-enabled workflows.
+In other words, it exposes the functionality provided by the Gridcentric OpenStack Extension to the Dashboard.

 Installation Instructions
 =========================